Yiyi41/manhwa-shop/README.md

 # Getting Started with Create React App

-Manhwa is original from Korea, like manga but onlie online reading.
-Many of manhwa fans are frusted by not have paper edition of their favarite mahwq.
-For this reason, I imagin this online shop for paper edition manhwa.
-I created user story then write the functional features, and made de screen design on figma.
-For this projet, I implemented strip feature for the payement.
+Manhwa comes from Korea and is equivalent of Manga in Japan.
+But there is a major difference, it is only online reading.
+Many manga fans are often frustrated not having a paper edition.
+This online shop is for those fans who like paper reading and collection addiction.
+I create usecase to imagine better user experience and make design with figma.
+For this project, I implemented strip feature for payement.

 ## Available Scripts